Arizona Archaeological Society

 • Participate in programs to educate the public and children on the etiquette of prehistoric site visitation and the need for preservation of these sites.

-• Become trained as a docent for the V-Bar-V, Palatki and Honanki heritage sites in the Coconino National Forest.
+• Become trained as a docent for the Crane Petroglyph, Palatki and Honanki Heritage sites in the Coconino National Forest.

 Whether you are a novice or professional, the Verde Valley Chapter welcomes everyone with an interest in archaeology and anthropology.